 Once a student in category (i) or (ii) has obtained the M.A., or a student in category (iii) has fulfilled requirements 3.2 A-E, s/he should select a major professor with Graduate Faculty Status (GFS) appropriate for his or her planned area of concentration (in the case of students in category (i) or (ii) this may, but need not, be their M.A. major professor).
-In consultation with the major professor and at least two other members of the department with GFS.
+In consultation with the major professor, the student then selects a special area committee comprising the major professor and at least two other members of the department with GFS.
 A member of the specialized faculty with at least Co-Master's Directive Status (CMDS) may serve as an additional (fourth) member of the special area committee.
 This committee is charged with guiding the student's progress toward the special area examination (see 4.3 B below), setting this examination, and evaluating the student's performance on it.
 The special area examination is the final requirement for admission to candidacy for the Ph.D. (see 4.3 B below).